Which place is cheaper, Saaremaa or Cesis?

 The autumn attracts plenty of travelers to both Cesis and Saaremaa.
 The autumn months attract visitors to Cesis because of the hiking trails, the small town atmosphere, and the natural beauty of the area.
 Also, the small town atmosphere and the natural beauty of the area are the main draw to Saaremaa this time of year.

 In October, Cesis is generally cooler than Saaremaa.
-Temperatures in Cesis average around 7°C (45°F), and Saaremaa stays around 8°C (47°F).
+Daily temperatures in Cesis average around 7°C (45°F), and Saaremaa fluctuates around 8°C (47°F).

 In October, Cesis usually receives less rain than Saaremaa.
-At this time of the year, Cesis gets 60 mm (2.4 in) of rain, while Saaremaa receives 67 mm (2.6 in) of rain.
+Cesis gets 60 mm (2.4 in) of rain, while Saaremaa receives 67 mm (2.6 in) of rain each month for the autumn.

 The winter brings many poeple to Cesis as well as Saaremaa.
 The cuisine are the main draw to Cesis this time of year.
 Also, many travelers come to Saaremaa for the cuisine.

 Be prepared for some very cold days in Saaremaa.
 It's quite cold in Cesis in the winter.
 Cesis is much colder than Saaremaa in the winter.
-The temperature in Cesis is usually -5°C (23°F) in January, and Saaremaa stays around -3°C (27°F).
+The daily temperature in Cesis averages around -5°C (23°F) in January, and Saaremaa fluctuates around -3°C (27°F).

 Cesis usually gets less rain in January than Saaremaa.
 Cesis gets 33 mm (1.3 in) of rain, while Saaremaa receives 41 mm (1.6 in) of rain this time of the year.